st-js/st-js/README.md

 - Java `for (String element : array)` loops are converted to `for ... of ` loops
 - Ignore `@Namespace` annotations (except for bridges)
 - Write types
-  - Field Types are partially supported
+  - Field Types
+  - Method Return types
+  - Method arguments types
+  - Parametrized types
+  - Wildcard types ((Replaced by `any` as this doesn't exist in TypeScript))
+  - Generic Types

 ### New Checks